prebid/prebid-server-java/docs/application-settings.md

       the bid and log an operational warning.
 - `auction.events.enabled` - enables events for account if true
 - `auction.debug-allow` - enables debug output in the auction response.
 Default `true`.
+- `auction.targeting.includewinners` - whether to include targeting for the winning bids in response.
+Default `false`.
+- `auction.targeting.includebidderkeys` - whether to include targeting for the best bid from each bidder in response.
+Default `false`.
+- `auction.targeting.includeformat` - whether to include the “hb_format” targeting key.
+Default `false`.
+- `auction.targeting.preferdeals` - if targeting is returned and this is `true`, PBS will choose the highest value deal before choosing the highest value non-deal.
+Default `false`.
+- `auction.targeting.alwaysincludedeals` - PBS-Java only.
+If true, generate `hb_ATTR_BIDDER` values for all bids that have a `dealid`.
+Default to `false`.
+- `auction.targeting.prefix` - defines prefix for targeting keywords.
+Default `hb_`.
+May be overridden by corresponded property from bid request.
 - `privacy.ccpa.enabled` - enables gdpr verifications if true.
 Has higher priority than configuration in application.yaml.
 - `privacy.ccpa.channel-enabled.web` - overrides `ccpa.enforce` property behaviour for web requests type.
 - `privacy.ccpa.channel-enabled.amp` - overrides `ccpa.enforce` property behaviour for amp requests type.